-Last Sunday during the Watchtower Study one of my favorite Bible passages was cited, that of the good Samaritan.
+Last Sunday during the Watchtower Study, one of my favorite passages of the Bible was quoted, that of the Good Samaritan.
 The article was about the importance of generosity.
-My eye fell on the following passage, me quote"We can make Jehovah happy by following his perfect example and that of Christ, by paying attention to the welfare of others and by looking for ways to help them.
-In the parable of the good Samaritan, Jesus made clear what he expects from his followers: they must do their utmost to help people, what their background also is.
+My eye fell on the following passage, me quote: “We can please Jehovah by imitating his perfect example and that of Christ, by paying attention to the welfare of others, and by looking for ways to help them.
+In the parable of the good Samaritan, Jesus made it clear what he expects of his followers: They must do their utmost to help people, what their background also is.
 (Read Luke 10: 29-37.)”

 I suddenly wondered how such a passage is actually read and interpreted by the gentlemen brothers policymakers and administrators.
 Would not background matter really matter?
 Obviously, the anonymous writers of the article did not find it necessary to at least put a warning footnote to said passage.
 Something like: *Of course, it is not permissible for a brother or sister to do benefits to apostate or excluded persons.
 No nothing of all that.

-Nevertheless, there must have been such a curved logic post in the brains of the brothers in the branch office in Emmen.
-On Saturday 6 October there was a passionate group of people for a closed fence.
-The aim was to draw attention to issues such as a lack of protection for children against all forms of sexual exploitation and abuse within the community of Jehovah's Witnesses.
+Nevertheless, such a crooked logic must have taken hold in the brains of the brothers at the Emmen branch.
+On Saturday, October 6, an enthusiastic group of people stood there in front of a closed gate.
+The aim was to draw attention, among other things, to poignant issues such as a lack of protection for children from all forms of sexual exploitation and abuse within the community of Jehovah's Witnesses.
 Two women held a banner during that meeting which, among other things, read: Why did you forbid me to go to the police?
 Why did I get a duty of silence?
 Why was nobody warned that there were 2 pedophiles?
 Why do you say that we are lying?
 These are exactly the kind of questions that have remained unanswered for decades.
 However, the fence remained closed on that sunny Saturday morning, as did the hearts of the responsible brothers who had left such questions unknowingly unanswered in the past decades.

 A modern variant of the good Samaritan